Fenway Park - Two Food Tips

 It’s just that it’s a dog at Fenway.
 It’s a Kayem Foods slightly garlic-spiced dog, wrapped in a white bread bun for a mushier texture.
 This may be what makes it special; at least, I’ve never seen the white bread bun on any other ballpark’s hot dog.

-If one Fenway Frank isn’t enough for you, the Red Sox are now selling Monster Dogs in the Big Concourse in right field and on Yawkey Way.
+If one Fenway Frank isn’t enough for you, the Sox sell Monster Dogs in the Big Concourse in right field and on Yawkey Way.

 Regarding the Fenway Franks sold in the stands, by the way, they are boiled in water as opposed to grilled on rollers like at the concession stands.
 Whether you prefer one to the other is a matter of individual taste…I like my dogs boiled, but I think I’m in the minority on that.